Gwinnett Place Mall

 Gwinnett Place Mall is a largely vacant shopping mall located in the Pleasant Hill Road corridor of Duluth, Georgia, in the United States.
-Once the leading mall in the region, the mall centrered on one of the fastest-growing counties in the nation, until the openings of Mall of Georgia in Buford and Sugarloaf Mills in Lawrenceville.
+Once the leading mall in the region, the mall declined in the face of competition from newer malls nearby such as Mall of Georgia in Buford and Sugarloaf Mills in Lawrenceville.
 It was used as the Starcourt Mall filming location for the third season of Netflix's Stranger Things.
+It is currently owned by Gwinnett County, which has released plans to redevelop the property.